gcallah/BookReviews/coyne_hall.md

 differentiate the social sciences from the physical sciences.
 They correctly note that "understanding and prediction are not synonymous" (23).

+Coyne and Hall offer a very nice example of how limited an understanding one can achieve, using only the physical sciences, of

-Very nice example of rush-hour commuting: we cannot understand what is going on ffer a very nice example of impossiblity of adequately understanding rush-hour commuting in and out of Grand Central Station as a purely physical phenomenon.
+rush-hour commuting in and out of Grand Central Station as a purely physical phenomenon.
 To really understand what is going on, one must take into account the *purposes* of the people commuting, and the institutional settings within which they are acting.
 (26-27)